-Among the most common causes why some immigrant spouses are unsuccessful on meeting this requirement are legal separations, divorce, and annulment.
-In cases of marriage dissolutions during the 2 year period when an immigrant spouse is given a conditional resident status, it is very important to establish that the marriage was entered into in good faith and the alien spouse was not at fault for not being able to File a joint Petition.
+Among the most common causes why some immigrant spouses are unsuccessful in meeting this requirement are legal separations, divorce, and annulment.
+In cases of marriage dissolutions during the 2 year period when an immigrant spouse is given a conditional resident status, it is very important to establish that the marriage was entered into in good faith and the alien spouse was not at fault for not being able to file a Joint Petition.

 Divorce decree granted after you have been given unconditional permanent resident status will have no more effect except that it may delay your application for US citizenship through naturalization.

-Family disputes during the early stage of marriage may have impacts on your resident status as an alien spouse who obtained a conditional resident status based on a marital relationship.
-Once you see that divorce or any types of marriage dissolutions are imminent during when you are still a conditional resident, it is best to speak to immigration lawyers who can help you prevent the marriage dissolution from creating adverse effects on your resident status.
-When you are looking for a US immigration attorney who has helped countless alien immigrants in similar situation for over 15 years, you may message us using the contact form on the right.
+Family disputes during the early stage of marriage may have an impact on your resident status as an alien spouse who obtained a conditional resident status based on a marital relationship.
+Once you see that divorce or any types of marriage dissolutions are imminent when you are still a conditional resident, it is best to speak to immigration lawyers who can help you prevent the marriage dissolution from creating adverse effects on your resident status.